onlyjazz/flask-docs/flaskdata-api/docs/apiflows.md

 ### /flask/subject/extract-study-event-data-to-CSV
 This API extract all study data (from FlaskForms) based on study id and download CSV files.

+### /flask/crf/create-CRF-and-insert-data
+This API create CRF in existing event and insert data

+Example - Create a new AE (adverse event) CRF in existing event.

+### /flask/crf/create-event-CRF-and-insert-data
+This API create event and CRF and insert data.

+Example - Create a new Medication event with CRF and insert data.

+### /flask/crf/get-CRF-data-ids
+This API returns subject's crf data Id (unique for each CRF) for specific crf name.

+### /flask/crf/update-CRF-data
+This API updates CRF data by crf data id.

+### /flask/crf/create-CRF-and-insert-data
+This API Create CRF in existing event and insert data

 ## Use Cases

 NOTE: The following examples require jQuery later version